MICHIGAN FLIPPERS PINBALL LEAGUE

 If a game is still unplayable after a reasonable effort, a tournament organizer will attempt to move the shifted game back into a playable position.
 If this cannot be done without causing a tilt warning, the active player can choose:

 At the TO’s discretion, failures to maintain equal playability of games can result in a warning.
-Multiple incidences or egregious failures to maintain playability may result in a penalty.
+Multiple instances or egregious failures to maintain playability may result in a penalty.
 An “egregious failure” is leaving a machine unplayable intentionally, or failure to move a machine back when it would be risk-free to do so (for example, on Whoa Nelly where there is no post-ball bonus, players should always ensure the game is in a reasonable position prior to the end of their own ball).

 CASUAL GAMES